Skip to Main Content

 On December 10, 1949, President Truman issued the first presidential proclamation for Human Rights Day, Presidential Proclamation 2866 External.
 In this proclamation, President Truman stated that "the attainment of basic rights for men and women everywhere is essential to the peace we are seeking."
 President Truman designated December 10, 1949 and "December 10 of each succeeding year as United Nations Human Rights Day."

-Many of the presidential proclamations for the annual observances of Human Rights Week, from 1949 to the present, can be browsed through the American Presidency Project External by selecting the year and clicking on the display button.
+Many of the presidential proclamations for the annual observances of Human Rights Day and/or Week, from 1949 to the present, can be browsed through the American Presidency Project External by selecting the year and clicking on the display button.
 Presidential messages, statements, and remarks can be searched from the home page of the American Presidency Project External.

 Copies of presidential proclamations which are not available online from any of these sources can be located in print at Federal Depository Libraries.